-Hi, my name is Sarah Blunden and I provide counselling for adults and children and counselling supervision within the Stoke-on-Trent area.
+Hi, my name is Sarah Blunden and I am an accredited counsellor with the BACP.
+I provide counselling for adults and children and counselling supervision within the Stoke-on-Trent area.
 I work flexible hours and currently do not have a waiting list, so if you are wanting to start counselling now, we can agree on a date and time that suits you.

 I chose to become a counsellor because I have had many personal life experiences that I feel helps me to empathise more with all I work with.
 Not that what I have experienced will have the same effect on me that it has on you.
 We're humans.
 We experience things differently.
 There is no right or wrong way with how we deal with the trauma or stresses we live with, but when it starts having a negative impact in our daily lives, that’s when we look for better ways to cope.